Wireless for Machine Learning: Primer

-Unlike most traditional communication protocols that employ orthogonal resource allocation to avoid interference (e.g., \ac{OFDMA}), over-the-air computation is actively promoting interference.
-Multiple users are allocated the same time and frequency resources, causing their signals to interfere.
-The signal superposition property is then leveraged to calculate functions of the individual signals over-the-air~\cite{zhang2006hot}. \ac{CoMAC} addresses applications when the receiver does not need the individual messages, but only some function of them, for example their sum or average.
+In wireless communications, significant attention is put into the avoidance of interference.
+As an example, \ac{OFDMA} splits the wireless spectrum into small blocks of time and frequency and allocates these blocks to different users in the network.
+Such a system achieves nearly interference-free communication at the cost of significantly reducing the available transmission time and bandwidth for each user.
+In contrast, \ac{CoMAC} actively promotes interference.
+Multiple users are allocated the same time and frequency resources, causing their signals to combine in the air.
+By carefully designing precoding functions at the transmitting devices, the signal superposition property can be leveraged to calculate functions of the transmitted messages over-the-air~\cite{zhang2006hot}. \ac{CoMAC} addresses applications when the receiver does not need the individual messages, but only some function of them, for example their sum or average.

 As \ac{CoMAC} does not allocate orthogonal radio resources, it could be mistaken for the recently proposed \ac{NOMA} schemes.
 However, unlike \ac{CoMAC}, \ac{NOMA} needs to enable the reconstruction of the individual messages, and thus employs successive interference cancellation to eliminate interfering signals.
 This cancellation is possible only by introducing diversity in either the power or code domain~\cite{saito2013non,islam2019nonorthogonal}.